Jamshedpur FC: Training facilities

 JFC Training Center (also known as the "Flatlet") is the training and relax center for Jamshedpur FC, located in Kadma, Jamshedpur.
 Besides the training field, the building comes with a fully equipped cross-fit gym, a swimming pool, and recreation centers.
 The project is lined with the vision of the club, where international-level training equipment would be available to the players.
 After its design plans were approved in April 2018, the groundbreaking ceremony of the all-weather training arena was held on 25 November 2017.

-Jamshedpur FC have a robust set-up in youth development with their grassroot-level activities and the Tata Football Academy (now known as Jamshedpur FC Academy).
+Jamshedpur FC takes part in a number of grassroots-level youth development activities, such as the Tata Football Academy (now known as Jamshedpur FC Academy).
 The academy was awarded four stars in 2019–20 season by AIFF.